 Eating such large amounts of omega 6 is increasing what are now called ‘Western’ health conditions: obesity, diabetes, heart disease, arthritis, asthma, other inflammatory conditions plus mood changes making people more aggressive, impulsive, acquisitive and depressive.

 Omega 3 (good fat) balances these effects.
 Historically, we would have had a plentiful supply from fish, which is available all year.
-We do not store omega 3.
-Now our omega 6:3 ratio is out of balance and we are suffering the consequences.
+We use omega 3 for lots of things but don’t really store it.
+Our omega 6:3 ratio should be about 2:1 but now it’s way out of balance (around 20:1 or worse) and we are suffering the consequences.

 Top tip: Reduce your omega 6 intake.